 1.Structural Isomers

-• a) Coordination isomerism: where compounds containing complex anionic and cationic parts can be thought of as occurring by interchange of some ligands from the cationic part to the anionic part.
+There are several types of this isomerism frequently encountered in coordination chemistry and the following represents some of them.- a) Coordination isomerism: where compounds containing complex anionic and cationic parts can be thought of as occurring by interchange of some ligands from the cationic part to the anionic part.

 one isomer [Co(NH3)6] [Cr(C2O4)3]